TeAMzUp/Essential_Classic_Games/README.md

 ## Requirements
 Please install Java SDK 16 or JRE 8 minimum.
-Please use the .jar file or the .exe file and double click.
+Just use the .jar file or the .exe file and double click.
-**You need to download the resources folder too!** You can place it right besides the .jar or the .exe file you downloaded.
+**You need to download the resources folder too!** It must be placed right besides the .jar or the .exe file you downloaded.

 ## Notes
 Note: It uses **NORM** SQL implementation (Copyright 2014, Dieselpoint, Inc. under Apache License v2.0).